sam0jones0/pyantistylometry/research_notes.md

 - Tweedie, F. J., Singh, S., & Holmes, D. I. (1996).
 Neural network applications in stylometry: The Federalist Papers.
 Computers and the Humanities, 30(1), 1-10.
 - Narayanan, A., & Shmatikov, V. (2008, May).
 Robust de-anonymization of large sparse datasets.
 In 2008 IEEE Symposium on Security and Privacy (sp 2008) (pp. 111-125).
 IEEE.
 - Narayanan, A., & Shmatikov, V. (2019).
 Robust de-anonymization of large sparse datasets: a decade later.
 May, 21, 2019.
-- - Daelemans, W. (2013, March).
+- Daelemans, W. (2013, March).
 Explanation in computational stylometry.
 In International conference on intelligent text processing and computational linguistics (pp. 451-462).
 Springer, Berlin, Heidelberg.
 - Brocardo, M. L., Traore, I., & Woungang, I. (2015).
 Authorship verification of e-mail and tweet messages applied for continuous authentication.
 Journal of Computer and System Sciences, 81(8), 1429-1440.
 - Brocardo, M. L., Traore, I., & Woungang, I. (2014, May).
 Toward a framework for continuous authentication using stylometry.
 In 2014 IEEE 28th International Conference on Advanced Information Networking and Applications (pp. 106-115).
 IEEE.
+- Stolerman, A., Overdorf, R., Afroz, S., & Greenstadt, R. (2014, January).
+Breaking the closed-world assumption in stylometric authorship attribution.
+In IFIP International Conference on Digital Forensics (pp. 185-205).
+Springer, Berlin, Heidelberg.
 - Vosoughi, S., Zhou, H., & Roy, D. (2015, December).
 Digital stylometry: Linking profiles across social networks.
 In International Conference on Social Informatics (pp. 164-177).
 Springer, Cham.
 - Zheng, R., Li, J., Chen, H., & Huang, Z. (2006).
 A framework for authorship identification of online messages: Writing‐style features and classification techniques.
 Journal of the American society for information science and technology, 57(3), 378-393.
 - Koppel, M., Schler, J., & Mughaz, D. (2004, January).
 Text categorization for authorship verification.
 In Eighth International Symposium on Artificial Intelligence and Mathematics.
 Fort Lauderdale, Florida, http://rutcor. rutgers. edu/~ amai/aimath04/SpecialSessions/Koppel-aimath04. pdf.
+- Zhou, W., Ge, T., Xu, K., Wei, F., & Zhou, M. (2019, July).
+BERT-based lexical substitution.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (pp. 3368-3373).